Location Spotlight: Cedar Park + Leander

 5th Element Brewing

-You’re going to think you made a wrong turn as you drive through the residential streets of Leander, before turning into the likely crowded parking lot of 5th Element Brewing.
+You’re going to think you made a wrong turn as you drive through the residential streets of Leander, before turning into the crowded parking lot of 5th Element Brewing.
 The homey brewery was in planning for six years before finally opening in Spring 2023 to much fanfare.
-They have the expected range of beer styles, with a few unique surprises as well such as their Guava Saison, and Pickleweiss.
-Be sure to ask about the toys hidden throughout their taproom – the owners have set up a game for everyone to play, but beware: once you start looking, you’re going to want to find them all before you’re ready to leave.
+They have the expected range of beer styles, with a few unique surprises as well, such as their Guava Saison and Pickleweiss.
+Be sure to ask about the toys hidden throughout their taproom – the owners have set up a game for everyone to play, but beware: once you start looking, you’re going to need to find them all before you’re ready to leave.

 View our brewery profile here.